 We have just seen the different types of credit that can best fit the specific situation of immigrants, but, where do you actually go to apply for a loan?
 In other words, as an immigrant, what are the best lenders for you?

-Credit unions are a good option.
+These are a good option.
 They provide assistance to immigrants, who normally avoid turning to banks for their stricter requirements, including a Social Security Number.
-Besides other resources offered by credit unions are you can also find business loans for immigrants: the requirements are usually basic, such as submitting your rent records or bills for public services, in addition to an ITIN.
+Besides other resources offered by credit unions, you can find business loans for immigrants: the requirements are usually basic, such as submitting your rent records or bills for public services, in addition to an ITIN.

 One way to access funding sources as an immigrant is through business grants.
 Usually, they are granted by non-profit organizations or state governments.
 Fundings can be used to start a business, and are available to individuals or groups.